 But here’s the thing: poor headphones actually detract from the gaming experience rather than add to it.
 They can play the game’s sound alright, but they can never recreate the experience happening on the screen the way that modern gaming headsets can.

-Modern gaming headsets can highlight key, important sounds, allow you customize or alter your soundscape for various applications, deliver some rich music, as well as enable you to communicate with your teammates…all at the same time.
+Modern gaming headsets can highlight key, important sounds, allow you to customize or alter your soundscape for various applications, deliver rich music, as well as enable you to communicate with your teammates…all at the same time.

-Even if you own a great set of speakers or your gaming TV comes with a great set of speakers, a proper headphone set would still be useful to have, even if just for the sake of playing the games you love during the early hours of the morning without waking others.
+Even if you own a great set of gaming speakers or your gaming TV comes with a great set of speakers, a proper headphone set would still be useful to have, even if just for the sake of playing the games you love during the early hours of the morning without waking others.

 Even in the dead of night, without your speakers, you can benefit from crystal clear audio to help you pinpoint enemy gunfire while in the heat of battle or cringe at the sheer brutality of the sound of your melee attacks on an oncoming zombie.

 Whether your goal is to benefit from a competitive edge over your friends or to just experience a better gaming session, you would never go wrong with prioritizing a quality gaming headset.